AnantaBalaji/RetroSphere/README.md

 # RetroSphere

-# More Details on step-by-step firmware_for_RetroSphere and Unity 3D experiences will be released soon
+# More Details on step-by-step firmware programming for RetroSphere and interactive Unity 3D experiences will be released soon

 ![RetroSphere prototype](images/retrosphere.jpg)